patriciogonzalezvivo/lygia/README.md

 # Acknowledgements

 This library has been built over years, and most often than not on top of the work of brillant generous people like: [Inigo Quiles](https://www.iquilezles.org/), [Morgan McGuire](https://casual-effects.com/), [Hugh Kennedy](https://github.com/hughsk), [Matt DesLauriers](https://www.mattdesl.com/).
-I have tried to give according credits and correct license to each file.
+I have tried to give according credits and correct license to each one of the function.
+Most of them are under MIT but if you are using LYGIA for commercial use, please double check all the functions comply to the terms.
+Also consider supporting their author through the channels they provide.
 It's not perfect but it could be with your help!
-Please if you see something, say somthing.

-Lygia is open sourced under the terms of the [BSD license](LICENSE).
-You are free to use it, extend it and redistribute without charge, but I really appreciate if you can support improving it.
-That could be adding new functions, testing it, fixing bugs, translating the GLSL files to HLSL and Metal or just [sponsoring me through GitHub](https://github.com/sponsors/patriciogonzalezvivo) to do it for you.
+Keeping LYGIA in growing healthy require works and dedication, I really appreciate your support improving it.
+That could be adding new functions, testing it, fixing bugs, translating the GLSL files to HLSL and Metal or just [sponsoring me through GitHub](https://github.com/sponsors/patriciogonzalezvivo).

 # Design Principles